vrubleg/soundkeeper/ReadMe.txt

 What's new

+v1.3.4 [2024/xx/xx]:
+- Tune the WASAPI memory leak workaround to make it working for longer time.

 v1.3.3 [2023/08/19]:
 - Fixed arguments parsing bug: "All" or "Analog" after specifying stream type led to amplitude set to 0.